seanofw/HalfMaid.Img/README.md

 * **HalfMaid.Img.OpenGL** - This adds `Texture32` and `Texture8`, which do exactly what you think they do.
 * **HalfMaid.Img.Gdi** - This adds various Windows-flavored extension methods on `Image32` and `Image8` and `Bitmap` too, as well as the `ClipboardImage` class.

 This library has an external dependency on the **OpenTK.Mathematics** Nuget package.
-Which, honestly, you should be using anyway because it's awesome, much nicer than System.Numerics for all of your vector/matrix needs.
-For old platforms like .NET Framework 4.x, we _embed a full port_ of **OpenTK.Mathematics** and various newer `System` classes so that you can use `HalfMaid.Img` exactly the same way — no compromises, no tweaks.
+Which, honestly, you should be using anyway because it's awesome, and much nicer than `System.Numerics` for all of your vector/matrix needs.
+For old platforms like .NET Framework 4.x, we _embed a full port_ of `OpenTK.Mathematics` and various newer `System` classes so that you can use `HalfMaid.Img` exactly the same way — no compromises, no tweaks.

 -----------------------------------------------------------------------------